Mushroom Compost: What It Is, What It Does, And How To Make It

 Q: What are the plants that don’t like mushroom compost?

-A: It really depends on your mushroom soil and what went into it initially.
+A: It depends on your mushroom compost and what went into it initially.
 However, many mushroom compost varieties tend to have a higher level of soluble salts in them.
-Plants that have issues with higher salt levels, such as blueberries, rhododendrons, and azaleas will not be happy with the salts.
+Plants such as blueberries, rhododendrons, and azaleas will not be happy with the salts present when you use mushroom compost.

-There are ways of removing those salts from your compost, though.
-Vermicomposting your mushroom compost will reduce the salt levels significantly, and will add more beneficial nutrients to your eventual soil.
-Another option is simply allowing it to decompose in the open, a process called “curing”.
-Make sure it remains moist by adding water regularly, as this will help leach off the salt content.
+Vermicomposting your mushroom compost reduces salt levels, and adds more beneficial nutrients to your soil.
+Another option is allowing it to decompose in the open, a process called “curing”.
+Make sure it remains moist by adding water regularly.

 Q: I’ve heard there is no true organic mushroom compost.